wkumler/RaMS/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have set data.table to use only two threads to avoid CPU time > 2.5 times elapsed time in the vignettes

+## Resubmission (prior)

+This is a resubmission.
 In this version I have reduced the example runtimes to below 5s (I hope) for tests and examples and set data.table to use only two threads to avoid CPU time > 2.5 times elapsed time